ccbrown/aarch64-std/README.md

 aarch64-std implements components from the Rust standard library in a way suitable for `no_std` or bare metal ARM applications.

+## Design Goals

+In order:

-It's designed to mimic the standard library APIs as closely as possible and work out of the box on any aarch64 platform, from microcontrollers to Zynq UltraScale+ MPSoCs to M1 Macs.
+1. Run on any aarch64 platform at EL0.
+Anything from microcontrollers to Zynq UltraScale+ MPSoCs to M1 Macs should just work.
+2. Mimic the standard library APIs as closely as possible.
+For the most part these modules are drop-in replacements for the standard library.
+3. Perform as efficiently as possible.

+## Highlights

+- `thread::sleep`
+- `thread::spawn` and friends.
+   - Uses non-preemptive green threads.
+   - As many cores as you'd like can participate using `thread::contribute`.
+   - Threads yield via the standard `thread::yield_now` function.
+- `sync::Mutex`
+- `time::Instant`

 ## Cargo Features